lmorg/murex/docs/commands/namedpipe.md

 ## See Also

 * [`<stdin>`](../commands/stdin.md):
-  Read the STDIN belonging to the parent code block
+  Read the stdin belonging to the parent code block
 * [`a` (mkarray)](../commands/a.md):
   A sophisticated yet simple way to build an array or list
 * [`bg`](../commands/bg.md):